 In October 2014, I launched the independent Anthropologies of Art Network [A/A] with Dr Alex Flynn (Anthropology, Durham), which seeks to bridge the gap between artistic practice and ethnographic investigation, focusing on theory-building in contemporary art.
 Our inaugural conference took place at the University of Durham (‘Contemporary Anthropologies of Art’) in September 2015 with keynote speaker Prof Arnd Schneider (Anthropology, Oslo).

 Since 2013, I have been accompanying the refugee theatre and arts collective Ruhrorter and document their projects and rehearsals.
 I am currently preparing a book chapter for Theater der Zeit on the aesthetics of the project, and have written about it in this special issue.
 The project has been based at the Theater an der Ruhr and has been funded by the Federal Government of North Rhine-Westphalia, the Fonds Soziokultur, and Interkultur Ruhr.
+From 2019-2021, the collective will be co-organiser of a major Kulturstiftung des Bundes funded European production network initiative under the working title STRANGE(R).

 Between 2013 and 2016, I was founding co-convenor of the Mellon/Newton-funded Cambridge Interdisciplinary Performance Network based at the Centre for Research in the Arts, Social Sciences, and Humanities (CRASSH).
 Through bi-weekly seminars and through three major conferences, we explored the concept of ‘performance’ as a way to stimulate interdisciplinary conversations between scholars and artists on topics like visuality and archives, the digital future, city life and the public sphere.
 The seminar series 2015/2016 focused the theme InterActivity: Performing Relations with an opening talk by Prof Martin Puchner (Harvard).
 An interesting example for one of our sessions has been published recently: “Art and anthropology after relations”.
 A Conversation between Roger Sansi and Marilyn Strathern.
 HAU – The Journal of Ethnographic Theory.
 Vol. 6, No. 2 (2016).